-The GoldenLab is an interdisciplinary research group in the University of Galway’s School of Natural Sciences, College of Science and Engineering.
+The Interdisciplinary Physics Research Group is based in the University of Galway’s School of Natural Sciences, College of Science and Engineering.

-We work on large scale & complex astronomical data, and look for opportunities to apply the lessons learned to help solve real world problems in areas as diverse as medical imaging and climate science (see Research) using an interdisciplinary physics approach.
+The group works primarily on large scale & complex astronomical data, and looks for opportunities to apply the the lessons learned to help solve real world problems in areas as diverse as medical imaging and climate science (see Research) using an interdisciplinary physics approach.

 Involvement in cutting edge astronomical research using both optical and radio telescopes here in Ireland (the I-LOFAR telecope in Birr), in Chile (European Southern Observatory), in South Africa (SALT), and in the United States (James Clerk Maxwell Telescope and the Vatican Advanced Technology Telescope) provide the ideal drivers for such technological innovation in imaging, data anaysis and the application of AI solutions.